• Skip to primary navigation

 Final Thoughts

 As with anything involving taxes, the math gets tricky, every situation is different, and you should really seek the advice of a tax professional when handling insolvency.
 It's complex, it has a high likelihood for audit, and so you want to make sure you do everything correctly.
+Plus, you also might have state taxes on your student loan forgiveness too.

-The big lesson here is to not fear the tax consequences of the secret student loan forgiveness programs.
+The big lesson here is to not fear the tax consequences of the student loan forgiveness programs.
 Yes, there are tax consequences, but they are manageable and better than any alternative out there.

 Robert Farrington